General Settings

 Reporting an Issue

-Click Report a bug to show the fields and option to open an engineering ticket and submit it directly to the TrueNAS development team when a TrueNAS screen or feature is not working as intended.
+Click Report a bug to create an engineering ticket when a TrueNAS screen or feature is not working as intended.
+This submits the ticket directly to the TrueNAS development team.
 Submitting a bug report requires a free Atlassian account.

 Issue Reporting Example

-Click Report a bug to see the fields to create an engineering ticket.
-For example, reporting a bug where a middleware error and traceback occurred while saving a configuration change.
+Click Report a bug to see the fields to create an engineering ticket for system errors, bugs, or unexpected behavior.
+For example, report a bug where a middleware error and traceback occurred while saving a configuration change.

 Bug reports are created in the publicly visible TrueNAS Jira project.

 Enter a descriptive summary in the Subject.
-For example, if an application does not update after clicking the update option for the app and you get an error message or traceback after attempting the update, Enter XYZ application fails to update with a traceback in Subject.
+For example, if a configuration change does not update after clicking Save and you get an error message or traceback after attempting the change, enter XYZ setting fails to save with a traceback in Subject.
 Enter the details of actions taken that resulted in the error or failed action in Message.
-With the same example, enter more details on the issue: Clicked on the XYZ app row, stopped the app, clicked Update and the update failed and showed the following traceback message (include the traceback text).
-My system is running on TrueNAS 24.10.0.
+With the same example, enter more details on the issue: I clicked the edit XYZ settings option, modified the XYZ setting, and clicked Save.
+The operation failed and showed the following traceback message: [include the traceback text].
+My system is running TrueNAS 25.10.0.
 Keep the details concise and focused on how to reproduce the issue, what you expected from the actions taken, and the actual result.
 This helps ensure a speedy ticket resolution.

 Click Login To Jira To Submit to finish and submit the report.